Blog

 Memory and the collective information we have stored inside of us plays a large role in defining who we are and how we will act in the future.
 Without memory, we would likely have the personality of a stressed-out goldfish, forgetting everything prior to the last 10 seconds and having no data off of which to build our sense of self.

-What is it about memory that has this effect over us and how does it work?
+What is it about memory that has this effect on us and how does it work?
 For a long time, memory has remained one of the greatest mysteries in science.
 Researchers still battle to give a precise answer to these questions, in spite of how there is more than 100 years of scientific exploration into the subject.

 In this review, the latest findings regarding memory will be highlighted.
 Included in the discussion below are types of memory, factors that influence our ability to recall information (good and bad), and tips for how you can improve recall and learning.